sarapohland/parce/README.md

 python src/utils/create_labels.py --test_data <dataset> --decoder_dir models/<dataset>/inpaint/
 ```

 Each image in the OOD set of the test_data dataset will be segmented, and you will be shown each segmented region with the prompt: "Does this segment contain a structure not present in the training set?"
 Answering yes (y) will indicate that this region is unfamiliar to the model, while answering no (n) will indicate that it is familiar.
 You can also answer that you are unsure (?).
-These responses will be saved to a pickle file called ood_labels.p in the decoder_dir directory.
+These responses will be saved to a pickle file called ood_labels.p in the corresponding data folder.
 Note that you can also review these labels using the test flag and begin relabeling from the middle of the OOD set using the start_idx parameter.

 ### 5h.
 Evaluate the regional competency estimator